kode4food/ale/docstring/apply.md

 date: 2019-04-06T12:19:22+02:00
 usage: "(apply func seq)"
 names: ["apply"]
-description: "applies arguments to a function"
+description: "applies a function to the provided arguments"
 tags: ["function"]
 ---
-Evaluates the provided sequence and applies its values to the provided function (or applicable) as its arguments.
+Evaluates the provided sequence and applies the provided function to its values.

 #### An Example